Homogenization theory of random walks among deterministic conductances: Preliminaries

 As~$\omega\in\Omega$ is averaging, \eqref{E:1.1} applies to $f\circ\Pi_B$ for all $f\in C_\cc(\Omega_B)$ and, using that $C_\cc(\Omega_B)$ is dense in $C_0(\Omega_B)$, to all $f\in C_0(\Omega_B)$ as well.

-The map $f\mapsto\ell_\omega(f\circ\Pi_B)$ is a continuous positive linear functional on $C_0(\Omega_B)$, which is the space of continuous functions on a locally compact Hausdorff space that vanish at infinity.
+The map $f\mapsto\ell_\omega(f\circ\Pi_B)$ is a continuous positive linear functional on $C_0(\Omega_B)$, which is the space of continuous functions on a locally-compact Hausdorff space that vanish at infinity.
 By the Riesz Representation Theorem, there exists a finite Borel measure $\mu_B$ on~$\Omega_B$ such that

 In light of $|\ell_\omega(f)|\le\sup|f|$ we have $\mu_B(\Omega_B)\le1$.

 Given $\epsilon\in(0,1/2)$, pick~$g_\epsilon\in C_0(\Omega_B)$ with $0\le g_\epsilon\le1$ and such that $g_\epsilon=1$ on $\bigcap_{e\in B}\{2\epsilon\le\cc(e)\le 1/\epsilon\}$ and $g_\epsilon=0$ on $\Omega\smallsetminus\bigcap_{e\in B}\{\epsilon\le\cc(e)\le 2/\epsilon\}$.
 Then